-22.9.1 Disciplinary proceedings may be deferred or adjourned by the HR Director or nominee at any stage pending the outcome of proceedings or action by another body or employer (e.g., NHS trust, GMC, Health and Safety Executive, police investigation, criminal proceedings).
+22.9.1 Disciplinary proceedings may be deferred or adjourned by the Director of People and Culture or nominee at any stage pending the outcome of proceedings or action by another body or employer (eg. NHS trust, GMC, Health and Safety Executive, police investigation, criminal proceedings).